vmleon/oracle-atp-da/lab1/README.md

 ## Use Web SQL Developer

 Time to run some SQL code.
 Traditionally you would have to download the software and configure the connection with the database.
-With Oracle Cloud and Autonomous Database you have another option.
+With Oracle Cloud and Autonomous Database you have another option available and no configuration is needed.

 SQL Developer is available on the web console.
 Click on **Service Console** button.